sanzuisann/my-chat-app/README.md

 ## Unity client

 Open the `unity-client/` folder with Unity Hub or the Unity editor.
 The C# scripts are stored in `Assets/Scripts/`.

-If you need to use a different API endpoint, edit the URL value in the networking script (for example `ChatManager.cs`).
+The API base URL is controlled by `ApiConfig.cs`.
+By default it uses `http://localhost:8000`, but you can override this by setting the PlayerPrefs key `API_BASE_URL` (or an environment variable of the same name) before running the client.

 Build or run the scene from the editor to debug the client.